This article was updated Aug. 1, 2019

 On the other hand, 29% of brands do focus on closed sales, 16% on client acquisitions and 43% on generated leads.
 Taking the next step and prioritizing cost per acquisition or cost per lead could orient these brands toward making incremental improvements.
 Additionally, the growing capabilities of multi-touch attribution can help marketers learn more-granular information from campaigns.
 By measuring channel-specific performance through a fractional attribution system — as opposed to a looser last-click model — B2B marketers can learn which impressions are most effective and allocate their budget accordingly.

-Improve B2B Programmatic Results by Partnering With an Experienced Agency
+Improve B2B Programmatic Results With Symphonic

 Symphonic Digital has become a leader in account-based marketing and programmatic technologies for major enterprises and SMBs alike.
 Our team-led approach ensures that your campaigns get fed the data they need to empower optimal targeting, relevant retargeting and transparent attribution.
 At the same time, we develop a strategy for incorporating programmatic media sensibly into each stage of the sales pipeline to optimize your close/win over time.